-Abnormal gait or a walking abnormality is when a person is unable to walk in the usual way.
-This may be due to injuries, underlying conditions, or problems with the legs and feet.
+Abnormal gait or a walking abnormality is when a person is unable to walk in a typical way.
+This may be due to injuries, underlying conditions, or issues with the legs and feet.

 Walking may seems to be an uncomplicated activity.
 However, there are many systems of the body, such as strength, coordination, and sensation, that work together to allow a person to walk with what is considered a normal gait.